 A number of conditions — not only Alzheimer's disease — can cause memory loss in older adults.
 Getting a prompt diagnosis and appropriate care is important.By Mayo Clinic Staff

-Everyone forgets things at some time.
+Everyone forgets things at times.
 How often have you misplaced your car keys or forgotten the name of a person you just met?

 Some degree of memory problems, as well as a modest decline in other thinking skills, is a fairly common part of aging.
-There's a difference, however, between normal changes in memory and the type of memory loss associated with Alzheimer's disease and related disorders.
+There's a difference, however, between normal changes in memory and memory loss associated with Alzheimer's disease and related disorders.
 And some memory problems are the result of treatable conditions.

-If you're experiencing memory problems, talk to your doctor to get a timely diagnosis and appropriate care.
+If you're having memory problems, talk to your doctor to get a diagnosis and appropriate care.

 Memory loss and aging

-Normal age-related memory loss doesn't prevent you from living a full and productive life.
-For example, you may forget a person's name, but recall it later in the day.
-You might misplace your glasses occasionally.
-Or maybe you find that you need to make lists more often than in the past in order to remember appointments or tasks.
+Normal age-related memory loss doesn't prevent you from living a full, productive life.
+For example, you might occasionally forget a person's name, but recall it later in the day.
+You might misplace your glasses sometimes.
+Or maybe you need to make lists more often than in the past to remember appointments or tasks.

 These changes in memory are generally manageable and don't disrupt your ability to work, live independently or maintain a social life.

 Memory loss and dementia

 The word "dementia" is an umbrella term used to describe a set of symptoms, including impairment in memory, reasoning, judgment, language and other thinking skills.
-Dementia begins gradually in most cases, worsens over time and significantly impairs a person's abilities in work, social interactions and relationships.
+Dementia usually begins gradually, worsens over time and impairs a person's abilities in work, social interactions and relationships.

-Often, memory loss is one of the first or more-recognizable signs of dementia.
-Other early signs may include:
+Often, memory loss that disrupts your life is one of the first or more-recognizable signs of dementia.
+Other early signs might include:

 - Asking the same questions repeatedly